thinkthroughmath/datascope/Readme.md

 (note that this is different than what's recommended in [our setup instructions](https://github.com/thinkthroughmath/apangea/wiki/Mac-Setup), i'm not really sure of the implications).

 You should have a postgres server running now, so you're ready to enable pg_stat_statements in the other place.
 Run `psql`, connect to each database you would like to monitor, and run `CREATE extension pg_stat_statements;` as explained in [Craig Kerstiens' post](http://www.craigkerstiens.com/2013/01/10/more-on-postgres-performance/).
 If this has completed correctly, you should now have a pg_stat_statements table in this database.

+## Setup - local datascope, remote target db

+If you have a heroku app whose databases you would like to monitor, you can grab the config values by using the [heroku-config plugin](https://github.com/ddollar/heroku-config).
+Install that, and then run `heroku config:pull -a your-app-name`.

+This will put all your config vars into .env.
+There are ways to have heroku config either overwrite this file or not; look at the readme.

+UNDER NO CIRCUMSTANCES SHOULD YOU COMMIT THE .env FILE ANYWHERE!!!

+We're only going to use HEROKU_POSTGRESQL_* vars; feel free to delete everything else.

+Make sure you've kept these values in your .env though (remove TARGET_URL if you want to use the HEROKU_POSTGRESQL_* vars):

+    RACK_ENV=development
+    DATABASE_URL=postgres://localhost/datascope